flast101/flast101.github.io/whoami/index.md

 ## Career

 I am a cybersecurity engineer living in France, found of security and pentest.
-I am an engineer graduated from the ESIEE school in Paris in telecomuncations and networks, and passed a "Master 2" in cybersecurity in AMU (Aix-Marseille University).
+I am graduated from the ESIEE school in Paris in telecomuncations and networks, and passed a "Master 2" in cybersecurity in AMU (Aix-Marseille University).
 I am now employed as presales engineer in charge of security solutions in a software company,

 ## OSCP Preparation